SmithEcophysLab/ecophys_sp2021/Notes/notes_03.30.2021.md

 - Discuss Givnish (2002)

 ## Agenda
-1. Lecture on life cycles phenology
+1. Lecture on life cycles and phenology
 	- [Link to slides](../Lecture_slides/slides_03.30.2021.pdf)
 2. Discussion of Givnish (2002)